mirumee/ariadne-codegen/README.md

 Default base client (`AsyncBaseClient` or `BaseClient`) checks if any part of `variables` dictionary is an instance of `Upload`.
 If at least one instance is found then client sends multipart request according to [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).

-Dataclass `Upload` is included in generated client and can be imported from it:
+Class `Upload` is included in generated client and can be imported from it:

 ```py
 from {target_package_name} import Upload